 Halis shook her head.

-A few moments later and she was handing the paper-wrapped sausages over to her crush.
+A few moments later and she was handing the paper-wrapped sausages over.

 Meram smiled broadly.
 “I’ll see you tomorrow, Halis?
 Bring some of the honey sticks?
 I’ll buy a bunch for the trip home.”

 She fought her emotions as she watched Meram walk away.
 To distract herself, she reached out and grabbed the crown that her brother had made.
 It was wet but it reminded her of the time she tried to crown Meram.

 Her gaze focused on Meram as the brown-haired woman crossed the aisle while looking in the bag.

 Then Meram stopped.

 Slowly, Meram turned to look over her shoulder.
 There was a strange look on her face, confusion maybe.

 Halis realized she was staring.
 With a blush, she ducked behind the table in a pretense of picking up the crown.
 Her cheeks burned as she used the bottom of her skirt to mop up the moisture from the woven stalks.
 Fortunately it was just water, not anything else.